When Does a Drug Dog Violate Your Rights?

 “Absent reasonable suspicion, police extension of a traffic stop in order to conduct a dog sniff violates the Constitution’s shield against unreasonable seizures.”

 You are protected from illegal search and seizure by the constitution.
 If it can be proven that you were subjected to an illegal search, the evidence may not be admissible.
 Any time a person is arrested on a drug crime, overzealous law enforcement officers can overstep the bounds of the law.
-When this happens, you need a Gillette criminal defense lawyer that is an experienced trial lawyer and can take on the most aggressive prosecutor with confidence and can seek out any legal issue that could reduce the damage to life, and your freedom.
+When this happens, you need a Gillette drug crime defense attorney that is an experienced trial lawyer and can take on the most aggressive prosecutor with confidence and can seek out any legal issue that could reduce the damage to life, and your freedom.

 Contact Steven Titus & Associates, P.C. at (307) 257-7800 if you have been arrested and charged after police used a drug dog.